The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 9. What Animal (or Other Non-human Entity) Would You Like To Be?

-At first glance, this question may seem random or a way to add some colour to a long day of interviewing.
+At first glance, this job interview question may seem random or a way to add some colour to a long day of interviewing.
 While your answer may be rather entertaining, the interviewer is really assessing how you handle the unexpected.
 Don’t hesitate to stall by asking questions such as, “can the animal be an imaginary one or does it need to be real?”
 The most important thing about your answer isn’t its content.
 It’s delivery.
 You must appear calm and collected at all times.

 10. How Many Football Players Have Been Part of The S. League Since it Started in 1996?